dell/csm-docs/content/docs/concepts/csidriver/features/powerstore.md

 This example matches all nodes where the driver has a connection to PowerStore with an IP of `127.0.0.1` via FibreChannel.
 Similar examples can be found in mentioned folder for NFS, iSCSI and NVMe.

 **Note** :
+- From CSM 1.15 onwards, the CSI driver adds NFS labels to the CSI nodes only after verifying that NFS is enabled on the storage array.
+This ensures that node labeling accurately reflects the capabilities of the backend storage system.
-  The NFS labels are automatically added by the driver, assuming that NFS dependencies are configured by default.
-These dependencies come with the default Linux OS package from the node and the array supports NFS.
+- It is assumed that NFS dependencies are configured by default on the node, as these dependencies are included in the default Linux OS package.
 For other protocols (iSCSI, FC, NVMe), all necessary connectivity checks between the initiator and target are performed before labels are added.
-  This label should not impact any other functionality, even if NFS is not configured on the array or node.

 You can check what labels your nodes contain by running
 ```bash